-Palaver is a new independent publisher dedicated to fearless, innovative, and creative modes of intellectual enquiry and writing.
-We seek to support the values of rigour, quality, and critical analysis in support of the free exchange of ideas.
+Palaver is an independent publisher dedicated to supporting fearless and creative modes of intellectual enquiry and writing and the values of rigour, quality, and critical analysis in the free exchange of ideas.

-While Palaver is primarily a publisher of scholarly books, we also publish quality fiction, especially that which raises issues of social, cultural, and philosophical interest.
+Palaver publishes scholarly books and quality fiction, raising especially issues of social, cultural, and philosophical interest.

 Our organization has come into existence in response to a widely perceived sense that academic publishing today has been compromised by the development of global monopolies and the penetration of corporatist and managerialist values into both universities and the industry itself.
 These tendencies have eroded the independence of much academic publishing and have shifted the focus of editorial decision-making to commercial objectives.